25 BEST Free & Cheap Things To Do In Puerto Rico 2025

 I’m a huge fan of keeping travel bucket lists and LOVE to check off places I want to visit.
 Puerto Rico is one of those places that you leave with a longer list of things you want to do next visit than the list you arrived with!

-These are some free things to do in Puerto Rico that I’m really excited to check off my list next visits.
+These are some Puerto Rico bucket list activities that I’m really excited to check off my list next visits.
 I promise to update my experiences:

 15. Spend The Day In A Dry Forest